pry/pry/README.markdown

       output.puts target.eval("local_variables")
     end

+##### `delete` method

-* The `delete` method deletes a command or a group of a commands; it can be useful when inheriting from another command set when you decide to keep only a portion of inherited commands.
+The `delete` method deletes a command or a group of a commands; it can be useful when inheriting from another command set when you decide to keep only a portion of inherited commands.

     class MyCommands < Pry::Commands
       delete "show_method", "show_imethod"
     end

+##### `import_from` method

-* The `import_from` method enables you to specifically select which commands will be copied across from another command set, useful when you only want a small number of commands and so inheriting and then deleting would be inefficient.
+The `import_from` method enables you to specifically select which commands will be copied across from another command set, useful when you only want a small number of commands and so inheriting and then deleting would be inefficient.
 The first parameter to `import_from` is the class to import from and the other paramters are the names of the commands to import:

     class MyCommands < Pry::CommandBase
       import_from Pry::Commands, "ls", "status", "!"
     end

+##### `run` method

-* The `run` command invokes one command from within another.
+The `run` command invokes one command from within another.
 The first parameter is the name of the command to invoke and the remainder of the parameters will be passed on to the command being invoked:

     class MyCommands < Pry::Commands
       command "ls_with_hello" do
         output.puts "hello!"
         run "ls"
       end
     end

 #### Utility methods for commands